˚ skeletonKey ˚

 SkeletonKey exists as both a configuration tool and as a ROM-Launcher.

 ROMs can be launched by dragging and dropping to the desktop icon, into the options window or selected from within your library.

 Each skeletonKey option has a tool-tip when the mouse hovers above it.
 Operational feedback appears in the statusbar at the bottom of the window.

-By default, ROMs are stored in the
+By default, ROMs are [categorically] stored by system-name in the

 Each system is pre-assigned a retroArch core with which to associate ROMs.
 This association defines how skeletonKey will automatically launch ROMs.
 These core-to-system assocations can be changed to other cores or standalone emulators.